-In Fig. 7 the time series of the $H_2O$ and $CH_4$ anomalies are shown.
-There is a clear biennial structure visible in both of the data sets but of an opposite sign.
-As already mentioned in Noël et al. (2016), this structure is attributed to the Quasi-Biennial-Oscillation (QBO), see e.g. Baldwin et al. (2001).
+In Fig. 6 the time series of the $H_2O$ and $CH_4$ anomalies are shown.
+There is a clear bi-annual structure visible in both data sets with opposite sign.
+As already mentioned in Noël et al. (2016), this structure is related to the Quasi-Biannual-Oscillation (QBO), see e.g. Baldwin et al. (2001).

-The methane anomalies correspond to water vapour anomalies that are opposite in sign and twice the magnitude.
-This complies with the assumption, that most of the changes in water vapour are produced from methane via the net reaction (R2).
+However, although the structures are quite similar, water vapour and methane variations show an inverted behaviour: Positive methane anomalies correspond to about twice as high negative water vapour anomalies and vice versa.
+This is in line with the assumption, that most of the water vapour is produced from methane via the net reaction (R2).

-To investigate this further, Fig. 8 shows for some selected altitudes the water vapour anomalies as a function of time together with the methane anomalies multiplied by -2.
-If water vapour were produced solely via reaction (R2), both curves would be identical.
-This is to a good approximation the case for altitudes above about $25 \,\mathrm{km}$ , where the water vapour variations follow quite well the methane variation.
-At $17 \,\mathrm{km}$ , however, the methane anomaly does not vary much whereas the water vapour anomaly still shows a clear QBO signature, which is shifted in phase with respect to $25 \,\mathrm{km}$ .
+To investigate this further, Fig. 7 shows for some selected altitudes the water vapour anomalies as a function of time together 10 with the methane anomalies multiplied by -2.
+If water vapour would be produced solely via reaction (R2), both curves would be identical.
+This is in fact nearly the case for altitudes above about 25 km, where the water vapour variations follow quite well the methane variation.
+At 17 km, however, the methane anomaly does not vary much whereas the water vapour anomaly still shows a clear QBO signature, which is shifted in phase with respect to 25 km.